After completing this part of the tutorial, you will be able to choose an appropriate non-perturbative technique

 Top-and-Bottom Coding

-How to determine the threshold: The threshold can be calculated, but this is not trivial.
-A common approach is to look at the distribution of the variable and choose a threshold where the remaining values above (or below) it are too few to guarantee anonymity.
+How to determine the threshold: A common approach is to look at the distribution of the variable and choose a threshold where the remaining values above (or below) it are too few to guarantee anonymity.
 For example, if only 3 people in your dataset are older than 80, you might top-code at 80.
 You can also use percentiles - capping at the 95th or 99th percentile is a common starting point.
 The right threshold depends on your data and the level of k-anonymity you want to achieve.

 Suppression